kerski/pbi-dataops-template/README.md

 ![Example of File Explorer](./images/part5-branch-file-explorer.PNG)

-9. Navigate to the "Number of Characters" metric (outlined in orange in the image below) and remove "+ 0" to the measure (outlined in purple in the image below).
+9. Navigate to the "Number of Characters" metric (outlined in orange in the image below) and remove "+ 0" from the measure (outlined in purple in the image below).
 Then save the changes.
 This demonstrates a change made to the Power BI file by a developer.

 ![Prompt to enter credentials to clone repository.](./images/part5-update-model.PNG)